 Times have gotten tough for albatrosses over the years.
 With every breeding season that passes, the challenges mount for our pair.

-Food is scarce, so seabirds have come to rely on following fishing vessels in the hope of an easy catch.
-These boats plunder the water, taking away prey that’s vital for albatross survival.
-And the methods they use to reap their harvest can be deadly – birds often become impaled on sharp fishing hooks and helplessly drown, unbeknownst to their families back in the nest.
+Seabirds often forage for bait or discarded fish around fishing vessels in the hope of an easy catch, but the methods used by these fishing crews can prove to be deadly.
+Birds can become impaled on sharp fishing hooks and helplessly drown, unbeknownst to their families back in the nest.

 Then there’s the plastic: a rising tide of litter polluting the ocean, which seems to cruelly mimic the food an albatross relies on.
 In times of scarcity, a transparent bag can be mistaken for a juicy squid, while small shards of plastic take the appearance of fish floating in the water.
 Accidentally ingesting this debris can be a fatal error; albatrosses and their chicks regularly die from eating the plastic that plagues our seas.

 Our male was lucky today.
-Back from his hunt with a beak full of food, he’s welcomed eagerly by wife and child.
+Back from his hunt he’s welcomed eagerly by partner and child.
 The parents take turns nurturing their chick, watching the sky turn dark as they huddle in the midst of a roaring Antarctic gale.

 It’s tragic that the existence of an iconic bird like the wandering albatross should be threatened by the activities of humans.
 Thankfully, there are people who have taken responsibility for the damage caused by society’s negligence, who are fighting to ensure that seabirds survive the environmental crisis.

 By working both on board vessels, showing fishing crews simple ways to stop killing seabirds, and with government to implement regulations, The Albatross Task Force have demonstrated that things can drastically change for the better.
-South Africa has been a shining example of how this can work, with an astounding 99% reduction in albatross deaths since the team started there in 2006.
+South Africa has been a shining example of how this can work, with an astounding 99% reduction in albatross deaths in the demersal hake trawl fishery since the team started there in 2006.

-Another important project involving the RSPB is the Tracking Ocean Wanderers Database.
+Another important project involving the RSPB is the Seabird Tracking Database.
 As the biggest seabird tracking database in the world, it tracks the global distribution of albatrosses and other seabirds to determine the most important areas for conservation efforts to focus on.